gauravfodekar/NodeJSNotes/README.md

 In summary, the `http` and `https` modules are fundamental to building web applications, APIs, and services in Node.js.
 The `http` module is used for non-secure HTTP communication, while the `https` module provides secure communication with TLS/SSL encryption.
 Whether you're creating servers or making HTTP requests, these modules enable you to handle web communication within your Node.js applications.

-31 #Create simple server by using http model?
+31. # Create simple server by using http model?
 Certainly!
 Here's a simple example of creating an HTTP server using the `http` module in Node.js:

 ```javascript